canonical/kafka-k8s-operator/docs/how-to/troubleshooting.md

 ## Contact us

-If you encountered an undocumented or unexpected behaviour of the Charmed Apache Kafka, feel free to create an [issue on GitHub](https://github.com/canonical/kafka-operator/issues) or contact us directly.
+If you encountered an undocumented or unexpected behaviour of the Charmed Apache Kafka K8s, feel free to create an [issue on GitHub](https://github.com/canonical/kafka-operator/issues) or contact us directly.
 See the (reference-contact) page for contact details.